ARMmbed/mbed-client/porting-guide.md

 functionality into a separate module and use it for each platform.

-# Step 1: Creating Development Repositories
+# Step 1: Creating development repositories

 We provide private git repositories to our partners porting mbed Client.
-Only the members of the mbed Client team, and relevant partner contacts and engineers have access to these repositories.
+Only the members of the mbed Client team and relevant partner contacts and engineers have access to these repositories.

 When you contact `support@mbed.org`, a repository will be created for your module.
 You also need to provide the target description of your board: